ambustion/Useful.Resolve/README.md

 make sure your luma adjustment is set to 0 as per the resolve manual. - please note export lut button not working yet but you can have fun clicking it if you want.

 ![](/Assets/ExportCDL.JPG)

+GetStillsAtGMarkers.py
+-Grabs stills at all Green markers by default.
+Can change color by editing the script.
+Relies on my ResolveTransport Module(in progress but it works for me).
+Also requires pyautogui(Pip install pyautogui) for now but once I can update my resolve will integrate the new stills commands into it so that won't be needed.